Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 The IRS has two whole pages of business types to choose from.
 There are a lot of times you can find that more than one actually apply, but you want to try the one that best fits what it is you do.

-For those of us who do delivery work primarily, we would go under Transportation and Warehousing and choose 492000 Couriers & Messengers.
+For those of us who do delivery work primarily, the best category I found for our work is Transportation and Warehousing and choose 492000 Couriers & Messengers.

 At the same time, you need to be aware that a lot of office type deductions are less normal, because our work doesn't typically involve running an office.